Pedestrian Accident Lawyers in Chicago, IL

-If the driver caused the accident in Illinois, the driver’s insurance will provide compensation, that is, if driver has insurance.
-If the driver is uninsured, then the pedestrian’s UIM or no fault coverage will compensate the pedestrian for his or her losses.
+If the driver caused the accident in Illinois, the driver’s insurance will provide compensation, that is if the driver has insurance.
+If the driver is uninsured, then the pedestrian’s UIM or no-fault coverage will compensate the pedestrian for his or her losses.

 Uninsured or Underinsured

 This bad situation gets worse if a pedestrian is hit by an uninsured or underinsured driver.
 This situation exists in Illinois where one in seven drivers is uninsured.
 Furthermore, three in 20 drivers have insufficient insurance coverage.